surlykke/WindowArranger/README.md

  output: container
 ```

 `output` is the name of an output - eg. eDP-1 or DP-1 and should match one of your outputs.
+(As reported by `swaymsg -t get_outputs`)

 A container is of the form:
 ```